Nonlinear inverse problem by T-matrix completion. I. Theory: DCTMC in the linear regime and the questions of convergence and regularization

 It is easy to see that \eqref{v_iter_lin} is Richardson first-order iteration with the fixed point $\vert \upsilon_\infty \rangle = W^{-1} \vert \upsilon_{\rm exp} \rangle$.
 Therefore, DCTMC in the linear regime simply provides an iterative way of solving the equation

 This equation can be derived independently from DCTMC and in a more straightforward manner starting from the linearized equation \eqref{K_phi_lin}.
-This derivation is shown in~\ref{app:M} and it takes advantage of the algebraic properties of $K$ (see Remark 3).
+This derivation is shown in Appendix~\ref{app:M} and it takes advantage of the algebraic properties of $K$ (see Remark 3).
 It is important to realize that, although \eqref{M_upsilon_exp} can be obtained from \eqref{K_phi_lin} by a series of linear transformations, the two equations are not equivalent in the following sense: if $K$ is not invertible, then the pseudoinverse solutions of the two equations can be different.
 However, if $K$ is invertible, then the two equations have the same unique solution.

 Of course, iteration \eqref{v_iter_lin} is only a particular numerical method of solving \eqref{M_upsilon_exp} and not the most efficient one: conjugate-gradient descent is expected to provide better computational performance.
 However, consideration of DCTMC in the linear regime is not a vane or trivial exercise but is useful in several respects.
 First, it gives us an insight into the convergence properties of DCTMC.
 Second, it gives us an idea of how DCTMC iterations can be regularized.
-Indeed, so far we did not discuss regularization, apart from what is afforded by imposing physical constraints (Sec.~\ref{sec:var.constr}).
 Convergence and regularization will be discussed in the remainder of this section.

 It is obvious that the iterations converge to the fixed point provided that $\vert 1 - w_n \vert < 1$ for all $n$, where $w_n$ are the eigenvalues of $W$.
 Since $W$ is Hermitian, all its eigenvalues are real and therefore the convergence condition reads $0 < w_n < 2$.
 Under the same condition the inverse $W^{-1}$ exists.
 We will now prove that